dspinellis/git-issue/README.md

   The person is specified with his/her email address.
   The form `@name` or `name@` can be used as a shortcut, provided it uniquely identifies an existing assignee or committer.
+  Note that if you plan to export the issue to a GitHub/GitLab repository, the assignee may be rejected if it doesn't correspond to a valid username, or if you don't have the necessary permissions.
 * `git issue attach`: Attach (or remove with `-r`) a file to an issue.
 * `git issue watcher`: Add (or remove with `-r`) an issue watcher.
 * `git issue close`: Remove the `open` tag, add the closed tag